wri/gfw/docs/ClimateWidgets.md

 ## Calculating Carbon Stocks

 Carbon stock is again a derived value.
-In general, we can calculate a carbon stock value using it's biomass equivalent using:
+In general, we can calculate a carbon stock value using its biomass equivalent using:

 M<sub>Carbon</sub> = 0.5 x M<sub>biomass</sub>